WHAT ARE MY OPTIONS?

 Reporting your partner to the police

 To report your partner for a domestic abuse incident in an emergency, call 999.
 The police should make your case a priority.
-Otherwise, phone your local police station (look in the phone book under P).
+Otherwise, phone your local police station (101).
 All police forces in Scotland employ officers who are trained to deal with domestic abuse cases.
 When you phone your local police station, ask to be put through to a domestic abuse officer.

 When they visit you they will: